-On July 12, 2005, this agreement was sanctioned by presidential Decree 812/05 through which the Nation-State formally accepted its terms.
+On July 12, 2005, presidential Decree 812/05, through which the Nation-State formally accepted its terms, sanctioned this agreement.
 This meant that the agreement with the victims had risen to the hierarchy of national law, which is a position of legitimacy rarely attained by a human rights strategy.
-The expectations to find justice were understandably reinvigorated for a brief period of time, even if we still held a healthy degree of cautiousness.
+The expectation to find justice were understandably reinvigorated for a brief period of time, even if we still held a healthy degree of cautiousness.

 The agreed terms included several commitments.
-First of all, the state had to publicize the Final Report of Dean Grossman.
-Also, it had to adopt measures to support and reinforce the investigation of the AMIA Case (which meant that they should strengthen the specific Prosecutorial Unit in charge of the AMIA investigation).
-Additionally, the State had to take actions to investigate and prosecute the concealment of evidence, which required to invigorate a process to access and inspect the field in possession of the SIDE.

-It was in this process to fulfill these latter aspects of the agreement, that things started to get trickier.
+First, the state had to publicize the Final Report of Dean Grossman.
+Also, it had to adopt measures to support and reinforce the investigation of the AMIA Case, which meant that they should strengthen the specific Prosecutorial Unit in charge of the AMIA investigation.
+Additionally, the State had to take actions to investigate and prosecute the concealment of evidence, which required invigorating a process to access and inspect the field in possession of the SIDE.
+It was in this process to fulfill these latter aspects of the agreement, which things started to get trickier.
 The intervention of intelligence agencies in the workings of the judiciary had always been a problem in Argentina.
 However, we could hardly imagine how deep this intervention went and how vastly it touched the sensitive nerves of the political system.